CanekSystemsHub/Mytests2_CloudSkills/README.md

 # Mytests2_CloudSkills
-this is for my tests for the BootCap of CloudSkills
+This is for my tests for the BootCap of CloudSkills